ray-project/ray/doc/source/serve/production-guide/monitoring.md

 [Arize](https://docs.arize.com/arize/) is the machine learning observability platform which can help you to monitor real-time model performance, root cause model failures/performance degradation using explainability & slice analysis and surface drift, data quality, data consistency issues etc.

-To integrate with Arize, you can directly add Arize client code into your serve deployment code. ([Example code](https://docs.arize.com/arize/integrations/integrations/anyscale-ray-serve))
+To integrate with Arize, you can directly add Arize client code into your Serve deployment code. ([Example code](https://docs.arize.com/arize/integrations/integrations/anyscale-ray-serve))